studiofranzwalter/studiofranzwalter/README.md

 Welcome.

-[Franz Walter](https://franzwalter.com) is a photographer, designer, producer, word-smith.
-He loves giving form to ideas as much as exploring the mountains and rivers.
+[Franz Walter](https://franzwalter.com) is a photographer, filmmaker, designer.
+Seeing stories, I give form to ideas.

-For collaborations or other inquiries say hi: mail@franzwalter.com
+For creative collaborations or other inquiries say hi: mail@franzwalter.com